ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-info-types.md

 ## Overview of custom sensitive information types

-Data loss prevention (DLP) in Office 365 includes many built-in sensitive information types that are ready for you to use in your DLP policies.
-These built-in types can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.
+Office 365 includes many built-in sensitive information types that are ready for you to use in your organization, such as for [data loss prevention](data-loss-prevention-policies.md) (DLP), or with [Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security).
+Built-in sensitive information types can help identify and protect credit card numbers, bank account numbers, passport numbers, and more, based on patterns that are defined by a regular expression (regex) or a function.
+(See [What the sensitive information types look for](what-the-sensitive-information-types-look-for.md).)

-But if you need to identify and protect a different type of sensitive information (for example, employee IDs or project numbers that uses a format specific to your organization) you can create a custom sensitive information type.
+But what if you need to identify and protect a different type of sensitive information, such as employee IDs or project numbers that uses a format specific to your organization?
+To do this, you can create a custom sensitive information type.

 The fundamental parts of a custom sensitive information type are: